Iaminthehouse/AdieuGS/README.md

 - Start a `cmd`
 - Go with `cd` to the working directory
 - Call in the cmd windows `./runAdieuGS.bat`
-- Some errors may occurs
+- Some errors may occur, because the AI Model for removing background is not working actually on GPU onlyo CPU.
+But It is the most accurate from all that I tested.
 - After the batch is finished check the directories *output/images* & *output/normals*.